simevo/process-app/README.md

     rm -rf www

-Link the www directory from the live repo into the *-local build directory:
+Link the www and merges directories from the live repo into the *-local build directory:

     ln -s ../process-app-private/www .
+    ln -s ../process-app-private/merges .

-on windows, open a CMD as admin, browse to process-app-local and:
+to do that on Windows, open a CMD as admin, browse to process-app-local and:

     mklink /d www ..\process-app-private\www
+    mklink /d merges ..\process-app-private\merges

 Now install plugins & build: